i-live-under-the-sea/code-write/README.md

 ![img not found](https://bluhorse.ca/check.png)
 JS is out click on the js icon on the bottom right and write onclicks and other js code
-You can find this on [Code Write]: https://bluhorse.ca/codewrite/main.html
+You can find this on https://bluhorse.ca/codewrite/main.html